Purposeful Products: School Uniforms

 The Problem Emerges:

-Because of this simple requirement – most poor families cannot afford to send their children to government school.
+Because of this simple requirement – most poor families cannot afford to send their children to the government school.
 They simply do not have the money to pay for a uniform.
-This barrier alone creates the situation that enables many kids to not attend school.
+This barrier alone creates a situation that enables many kids do not attend school.

 Not requiring uniforms doesn’t really solve the situation.
 It only creates a “second class” syndrome in those schools and in the minds of the students, teachers, and parents.
 Who wants to go to a 2nd class school?
 No one.
 Not in America, or Britain, or Zambia.
 We are all the same.

 The children needed uniforms – the parents couldn’t afford them!